 Public Health Units contact principals to discuss arrangements for the NSW school Vaccination program clinics.
 Parent information kits are forwarded to the school for distribution to parents/carers via their child prior to the first clinic (usually held in February/March).

-A parent/legal guardian can revoke their consent at any time prior to the vaccination.
+A parent/legal guardian or a student aged 18 years or over who signs their own consent form can revoke their consent at any time prior to the vaccination.

 Information for parents/legal guardians on how to withdraw consent can be accessed from the NSW Health website.